consumer-reports-innovation-lab/thedigitalstandard.org/src/_standards/privacy/data-benefits.md

       - indicator: >-
           The company clearly discloses its purpose for collecting each type of user information.
-        procedure: >-
+        procedure_html: >-
-          <p>Investigation and analysis of publicly available documentation to
+          <li>Investigation and analysis of publicly available documentation to
-          determine what the company clearly discloses.</p><p>Compare app documentation, app features, requested permissions, and observed network data to see if they align.</p>
+          determine what the company clearly discloses.</li><li>Compare app documentation, app features, requested permissions, and observed network data to see if they align.</li>
 ---